Azure/azure-powershell/src/HDInsight/HDInsight/help/Enable-AzHDInsightMonitoring.md

 StatusCode : OK
 ```

-Operations Management Suite (OMS) will be enabled on the HDInsight cluster and relevant logs will be sent to the OMS workspace with id 1d364e89-bb71-4503-aa3d-a23535aea7bd
+Monitoring will be enabled on the HDInsight cluster and relevant logs will be sent to the monitoring workspace with id 1d364e89-bb71-4503-aa3d-a23535aea7bd

 ## PARAMETERS